 Landing on Mars

-As of March 2018, the final landing site for Mars 2020 had not yet been selected.
+As of March 2018, the final landing site for Perseverance had not yet been selected.
 In February 2017, a team of scientists narrowed down the list to three: Columbia Hills, Jezero Crater and Northeast Syrtis.

 One site has been explored before.
 Starting in 2004, the Mars exploration rover Spirit explored Gusev Crater and Columbia Hills, where the rover discovered evidence of past water, the only place it found water in the enormous crater.
 Later data analysis suggested that the crater may have once hosted a shallow lake.